KabanFriends/Touhou-Figura-Pack/README.md

 - It is highly recommended to enable the **First Person Hands** option in the Figura's settings menu!

 # Attributions
-The character models and textures are originally made for [Touhou Little Maid](https://www.curseforge.com/minecraft/mc-mods/touhou-little-maid) mod.
+The character models and textures are originally made for [Touhou Little Maid](https://www.curseforge.com/minecraft/mc-mods/touhou-little-maid) mod, created by TartaricAcid.
-Assets from the mod are modified to be in this pack under [CC BY NC SA 4.0](https://github.com/KabanFriends/Touhou-Figura-Pack/blob/master/LICENSE) license.
+Assets from the mod are modified to be in this pack under [CC BY NC SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.